A topic from the subject of Quantification in Chemistry.

 Types of Experiments

-The types of experiments that are conducted in industrial chemistry and process engineering include:
+The types of experiments conducted in industrial chemistry and process engineering include:

 • Batch experiments: Batch experiments are conducted in batch reactors.
 In a batch experiment, the reactants are added to the reactor and the reaction is allowed to proceed.
 The products of the reaction are then removed from the reactor.